MozillaReality/FirefoxReality/README.md

 - noapi => Runs on standard Android phone without headset

 Building for Oculus Mobile, SVR, and WaveVR requires access to their respective SDKs which are not included in this repo.

-If you want to build for Daydream/googlevr, you need to run:

 * If you want to build FirefoxReality for Daydream/googlevr, you need to run: